ELS-RD/kernl/tutorial/README.md

 This folder contains 2 kinds of tutorials:
 - end to end examples of how to use the library
-- on-board team members and others on this project.
+- onboard team members and contributors on this project.

 ## End to end examples